 Why Access Context Manager

-Many companies rely on a perimeter security model — e.g., Firewalls — to secure internal resources.
+Many companies rely on a perimeter security model — for example, firewalls — to secure internal resources.
 This model is similar to a medieval castle: a fortress with thick walls, surrounded by a moat, with a heavily guarded single point of entry and exit.
 Anything located outside the wall is considered dangerous.
 Anything inside is trusted.

-Access Context Manager allows you to reduce the size of the privileged network and move to a model where endpoints do not carry ambient authority based on the network.
-Instead, you can grant access based on device type and user identity, while still checking for corporate network access when necessary.
+Access Context Manager lets you reduce the size of the privileged network and move to a model where endpoints do not carry ambient authority based on the network.
+Instead, you can grant access based on the context of the request, such as device type, user identity, and more, while still checking for corporate network access when necessary.

 Access Context Manager is an integral part of the BeyondCorp effort at Google.
 To learn more, see BeyondCorp.